-As in the previous section, we start with the partitioning of the Hamiltonian in Eq.~\eqref{eq:HPartitioning}.
-We assume that the ionization of the laser-dressed target can be described in terms of a finite number of localized matter-radiation states, $( |a;n\rangle, |b;n-1\rangle, ... )$, which give rise to autoionizing resonances upon interaction with the continuum, and of a finite number of electronic-continuum channels $|\boldsymbol{\varepsilon}\rangle = ( |\alpha\varepsilon\rangle, |\beta\varepsilon\rangle, ... )$, open in the range of energies of interest.
-Here, in $|\alpha\varepsilon\rangle$, $\varepsilon$ represents the total energy, i.e., the photoelectron energy plus the energy of the radiation field, whereas the channel labels $\alpha$ comprises the set of discrete quantum numbers that identify the state of the ion, the angular distribution of the photoelectron, their angular and spin coupling, as well as the number of photons in the state of the dressing radiation.
-Furthermore, as in the previous section, we will assume that the ground state of the atom, $|g\rangle$, is not coupled to either the localized or the continuum states by the dressing field, and hence that the initial state can be assumed to be $|g,n\rangle=|g\rangle\otimes|n\rangle$ for some choice of $n$, assumed to be sufficiently large.
-We will consider only perturbative transitions from the ground state to the continuum promoted by the absorption of a single high-energy (e.g., extreme ultraviolet - XUV) photon.
-The matrix elements of the Hamiltonian within the bound and the continuum sector of the matter states are,
+As in the previous section, we start with the partitioning of the Hamiltonian along the lines of \eqref{eq:HPartitioning}.
+We assume that the ionization of the laser-dressed target can be described in terms of a finite number of localized matter-radiation states, $( |a;n\rangle, |b;n-1\rangle, ... )$, which give rise to autoionizing resonances upon interaction with the continuum.
+Additionally, we consider a finite number of electronic-continuum channels $|\boldsymbol{\varepsilon}\rangle = ( |\alpha\varepsilon\rangle, |\beta\varepsilon\rangle, ... )$, where $\varepsilon$ represents the total energy (photoelectron energy plus radiation field energy) and the channel labels $\alpha$ include discrete quantum numbers identifying the state of the ion, the photoelectron's angular distribution, their angular and spin coupling, as well as the number of photons in the dressing radiation.

+As before, we continue assuming that the ground state $|g\rangle$ is not coupled by the dressing field to either the localized or the continuum states.
+Therefore, the initial state can be represented as $|g,n\rangle=|g\rangle\otimes|n\rangle$ for a suitable choice of $n$, presumed to be sufficiently large.
+We will consider only perturbative transitions from the ground state to the continuum, induced by the absorption of a single XUV photon.
+The Hamiltonian's matrix elements within the bound and the continuum sector of the matter states are then given by